joemmalatesta/Joemmalatesta.com/README.md

 # [Visit joemmalatesta.com](https://www.joemmalatesta.com/)

-## Made with Astro, svelte, and tailwind, and deployed using vercel
+## Made with Astro, svelte, tailwind, and mongo and deployed using vercel